Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Discussion

 \section{Discussion}

-This paper has considered specifying the controllable factors of a chemical synthesis process used to produce a pharmaceutical product, to ensure that the final amounts of certain substance respect certain constraints, specifically that a) the amount of the substance constituting the pharmaceutical product is above some level; and b) the amounts of two unwanted by-product substances are below some levels.
+This paper has developed and applied methodology for choosing combinations of values of the controllable factors that produce a high probability of meeting process specification when the process is at least approximating determined by a physical model.
+Our application was a chemical synthesis process used to produce a pharmaceutical product when specification was determined by a) the amount of the substance constituting the pharmaceutical product being above some level; and b) the amounts of two unwanted by-product substances being below some levels.
 The relationship between the controllable factors and the amounts of substances of interest is hypothesised to be governed by the analytically intractable solution to a system of ODEs.
-Responses from a physical experiment are used to refine the knowledge on this relationship and the probability of satisfying the constraints is maximised.
+Responses from a physical experiment are used to refine the knowledge on this relationship and the probability of satisfying the constraints is maximized.
 Statistical emulators for the numerical solution are constructed to accelerate the model-fitting process and the estimation of the probability of satisfying the constraints.
+The methodology produces computationally feasible results that take account of different uncertainties involved in the experimental and modelling processes (measurement error, model inadequacy, emulator error).
+The methods have the potential to be applied to a variety of quality control and pharmaceutical design space problems that involve the numerically expensive approximation to physical models.